Board of Directors

 Mr. Harrison is the owner and managing member of the C.A.
 Harrison Companies, LLC.
 Mr. Harrison has continually sought to provide quality development services to the transitional neighborhoods throughout the Mid-Atlantic states.
 Mr. Harrison’s business focuses on developing affordable housing in urban settings for mid- to low-income residents who otherwise could not afford the housing.
 The C.A.
 Harrison Companies have used a variety of financing tools, including 4 percent tax credits, Federal Housing Production Trust Fund dollars, HUD loans, as well as traditional commercial financing to achieve our development goals in Washington, D.C., and other areas.

-A graduate of the University of Virginia, Mr. Harrison also played six years in the NFL as an offensive tackle.
+A graduate of the University of Virginia, Mr. Harrison also played five years in the NFL as an offensive tackle.
 Mr. Harrison played for the Detroit Lions, Minnesota Vikings, Baltimore Ravens, and Denver Broncos.

 Mrs. Hill is a principal in Hill Family Advisors, where she oversees the family’s assets and investments.
 She retired as the co-owner and Vice President of Alexander & Associates, Inc., a corporate consulting firm in Washington, D.C., after 30 years in management and ownership.
 She provided corporate planning, advice and analysis to directors, executives and managers in the areas of human resource planning, corporate responsibility, corporate communications and government consultation.